MicrosoftDocs/Viva/Viva/goals/managing-okr-time-periods.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals](https://go.microsoft.com/fwlink/?linkid=2189933).

-By default, OKR periods are set up quarterly in Microsoft. and they're managed automatically by Viva Goals.
+Viva goals comes with both annual and quarterly time periods out of the box.
+Typically organisations operate in the annual cadence and departments/teams operate in the quarterly cadence.
+Unless the organisation creates a custom time perios to change the default cadence, the current time period is managed automatically by Viva goals.
 For example, when a quarter ends and a new quarter begins, Viva goals will automatically set the current period for everyone in your organization to the new quarter.
-All users can see the period has changed to the new quarter when the **Active Period OKRs** reflect OKRs from the current active period.
+All users can see the period has changed to the new quarter when the user has selected all time periods, active time periods or current time period from the time-period picker.

 :::image type="content" source="../media/goals/Goals-active-period-filters-views.png" alt-text="Image of the current active period":::